JohannesItten/pcap-img/README.md

 # pcap-img
-Simple tool to extract images from ST-2110 pcap files2
+Simple tool to extract images from ST-2110-20 pcap files